 We will have PE in the sports hall on Fri afternoons.
-Our swimming sessions start after Christmas.
+Our swimming sessions have finished.
 Please could children have their PE kits in school at all times during the term.

 Dinners are £2.30 a day (£11.50 all week).
 We do ask that money for the week comes in on the first day of the week, in an envelope labelled with your child’s name and what days they wish to have dinner.
 Even if they just have a Friday dinner, it is easier to collect on a Monday.
 We have spare envelopes in class if you need one.
 The menu is available on the School Website or ask at the office for a copy.